 Thepla are traditionally bound into a soft dough which is then roasted on a hot tawa or frying pan.
 During the cooking process, the Thepla are brushed with oil to help them achieve a leopard-spotted finish all over the surface.
 It’s this oil that ensures the Thepla remain soft and delicious for days.

 You can make Thepla with methi (fenugreek leaves).

 - Thepla with millet flour (bajra)

 What should I serve Thepla with?

-Thepla can be served a number of different ways; the most popular being with masala chai, potato curry (bateta nu shaak) or simply with your favourite achar and plain yoghurt.
-As they are a common breakfast or lunch dish, it’s not uncommon to enjoy them with sweet masala chai and nothing else.
+Thepla can be served a number of different ways; the most popular being with masala chai, potato curry (bateta nu shaak) or simply with your favourite chutney and plain yoghurt.
+As they are a common breakfast or lunch dish, it’s not uncommon to enjoy thepla with sweet masala chai.

 How to make soft Thepla